 - Women who are planning pregnancy or in the immediate postpartum can be vaccinated with a suitable product for their age and clinical risk group

-- If a woman finds out she is pregnant after she has started a course of COVID-19 vaccine, she may complete vaccination during pregnancy using the same vaccine product (unless contraindicated).
-Alternatively, vaccination should be offered as soon as possible after pregnancy
+- If a woman finds out she is pregnant after she has started a course of COVID-19 vaccine, she may complete vaccination during pregnancy using the same vaccine product (unless contraindicated)

 - Termination of pregnancy following inadvertent immunisation should not be recommended